apollo

 How to manage the interaction:

-Co-administration of Dasatinib with K-Plast Transdermal Patches can result in an interaction, but it can be taken if a doctor has advised it.
-If you experience symptoms - like bruising, feeling dizzy or lightheaded, having red or black stools, severe headaches contact a doctor right away.
-Do not stop using any medications without a doctor's advice.
+Taking Naproxen and K-Plast Transdermal Patches together can possibly result in an interaction, it can be taken if your doctor has advised it.
+However, if you notice any unusual bleeding or bruising, other signs of bleeding, dizziness, lightheadedness, red or black tarry stools, coughing up or vomiting blood, severe headache, and weakness, you should contact your doctor immediately.
+Do not stop using any medications without first talking to your doctor.

 How does the drug interact with K-Plast Transdermal Patches: